lohitpt252003/DATA/README.md

 ## Validation and Solution Scripts

 The `scripts/` directory contains a suite of Python scripts designed to validate the problem data and run official solutions against test cases.
 The main entry point is `main_validator.py`.
+These scripts now provide detailed input/output for each test case, including samples, to aid in debugging and understanding.

 For detailed instructions on how to use these scripts, please refer to the [README.md in the scripts directory](./scripts/README.md).